Dcq-A/profit/README.md

 # profit
-This is a workingspace for learning!
+This is a workingspace for learning together!